Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - It should monitor and report the resource usage  through system syslog message
  - The system monitoring framework should run as separate service and it should get lanched automatically during bootup.
 By default  system monitoring service should get started by default.
  - It should support three levels of threshold limit for each resource type
- - It should support INFO, WARN and CRITICAL log level correcponding to each threshold limit.
+ - Generate syslog message with log level as INFO, WARNING and CRITIAL for respective threshold levels.
  - The resource threshold limit should be drived from the respective resource type and its system configuration.
  - Resource monitoring interval should be derived from the system platform configration